Answers to a range of questions about using our libraries.

 Take a personal ID that is signed and imprinted or embossed with your name (Eg: bankcard, passport, community services card) and proof of address (or work/ property ownership/ study) to your nearest branch to pick up your physical card.
 If you are under 16 years of age you will need a parent or guardian to accompany you.

 Or sign up at any branch - just take along a personal ID that is signed and imprinted or embossed with your name (e.g. bankcard, passport, community services card), and proof of address (or work/ property ownership/ study).

-In person from the information desk at any library.
+In person from the information any SMART library.
 Bring your library card with you.
 If you join online you will create a password/PIN when you sign up.

 Read about how to search the online catalogue here.

 If the item you want is held by any Kāpiti or SMART Library you can reserve it :

 If the SMART collaboration does not hold the item you want we can interloan it from another library in New Zealand or overseas.
 Please note: charges apply for interloan borrowing.

 There is no charge to reserve an item, but normal rental charges* e.g. for a DVD, still apply.

 * These may vary across the SMART collaboration.

 Collecting a reserve

 We will use your preferred method of notification to let you know when the item is ready for you to collect.
 Reserved books are filed under your surname on the reserved items shelf at the library.

 You can renew items twice unless it is a rental item or another person has requested the item.